NoroffFEU/development-platforms/src/content/docs/frameworks/Gsap/gsap-case-study.md

 Tweening is a technique for creating smooth transitions between two keyframes by creating  intermediate frames between two defined states of an object or element.

 **- Timeline:**
-Timeline is a tool that let's the user control multiple tweens in a sequence, specifying when each animation should start and its duration.
+Timeline is a tool that lets the user control multiple tweens in a sequence, specifying when each animation should start and its duration.

 **- Easing:**
 GSAP has a variety of easing functions.
 Easing controls the acceleration and deceleration of an animation over time, allowing the user to add smoothness and a more natural flow of motion.